-The mission of CERC is to work together with individuals and institutions at all levels to promote integrity and reduce corruption in DRC through the following areas:
+Our mission is to work together with individuals and institutions at all levels to promote integrity and reduce corruption in DRC.

 The Board of Directors